-Samsung XL20 Review
+Samsung XL20 full review

 As technology rolls on, monitors seem to have become stuck in a rut.
 Now that CRTs are effectively dead, panels are having to find ways to differentiate themselves from big-selling budget products.